Arithmetic Progression — CBSE Class 10 Formula Explained Clearly

 What Is an Arithmetic Progression?

-An Arithmetic Progression (AP) is a sequence of numbers where the difference between consecutive terms is constant.
+An Arithmetic Progression (AP) is a sequence of numbers where the difference between consecutive terms remains constant.

-That constant difference is called the common difference.
+That fixed difference is called the common difference.

 5, 8, 11, 14, 17 …

-Since the difference remains constant, this sequence is an AP.
+Since the difference remains the same, the sequence forms an AP.

 a